Linkon6IX/discordpy-cogs-template/README.md

-# discordpy-cogs-template
+# Discord.py Cogs Template
-Simple discord.py cogs template!
+A simple cogs template for discord.py 🐍! ( Supports text commands only )